Letter from the CEO, BrideBox

 Once you have a good idea of what you need and you have found a few photographers whose work you like, try and get a base price for their time/skill, with the minimum add-ons possible.
 Perhaps only web galleries for sharing and family buying; or image correction with the images delivered on a DVD (high-resolution of course).

 Make products a later add-on, to be determined by your need, budget and alternatives.
-For instance, perhaps you do not need the “design services” directly from the photographer at a cost of “60 to 80 percent of the cost of the wedding album”, but you can defray some of the cost with DIY with suppliers like BrideBox., let alone the time until you get you album and the simple design control
+For instance, perhaps you do not need the “design services” directly from the photographer at a cost of “60 to 80 percent of the cost of the wedding album” because you can defray some of the cost with DIY with suppliers like BrideBox.
+You will also reduce the time you’re waiting to receive your album and have control over your album design.